Welcome To Growing Years Preschool!

 In addition to child and teacher initiated themes, we feel it’s important to expose the children to customs and traditions of other cultures.
 We encourage families to share their rich heritage with our school by bringing in articles from home, speaking in our classrooms, and helping us celebrate our diversity.
 If there are special days your family would like to share with our classes, please make arrangements with the director and your child’s teacher.

 We acknowledge and celebrate many holidays throughout the year.
 Some of these holidays are celebrated with parties, while others are taught as part of our curriculum.
-Throughout the year we will be celebrating / learning about the following holidays; Valentine’s Day, Chinese New Year, St. Patrick’s Day, Easter, Mother’s Day, Father’s Day, Independence Day, Halloween, Thanksgiving, Hanukkah, Christmas and Kwanzaa.
+Throughout the year we will be celebrating / learning about the following holidays; Valentine’s Day, Chinese New Year, St. Patrick’s Day, Easter, Mother’s Day, Father’s Day, Independence Day, Halloween, Thanksgiving, Hanukkah, and Christmas.

 The children in our program are divided into small groups according to age.
 We have a teacher/child ratio of 1/10, sometimes 2/16.
 Group size may vary on any given day.